Business & Integration IT Consultant

 ConnectX, a (fictitious) social media platform, decided to perform an exploratory test to ensure the quality and reliability of its post features.
 ConnectX scheduled an exploratory test during the development phase of a major application update to ensure comprehensive test case coverage for regression testing and new feature testing.

 The assigned tester performed the exploratory test by logging into their test account and navigating to the home page.
-He explored the options available for creating a new post and tested different combinations of text and media content.
-He paid attention to how the app handles different scenarios, such as uploading images, videos or links.
-In addition, he tested the privacy settings and verified that they were being used correctly.
+They explored the options available for creating a new post and tested different combinations of text and media content.
+They paid attention to how the app handles different scenarios, such as uploading images, videos or links.
+In addition, they tested the privacy settings and verified that they were being used correctly.

 The tester reported several errors, including: